ignaciollado/adrbalears/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Cookie management

+The cookies are managed by vanilla-cookieconsent CookieConsent v3

+## Bootstrap

+using ng-bootstrap/ng-bootstrap

+## Multilingual

+using @ngx-translate/core and  @ngx-translate/http-loader